-Do not install objects on top of the vehicle that overhang and obstruct the front camera, such as a canoe, kayak, or other items that can be transported on the vehicle roof.
+Do not install objects on top of the vehicle that overhang and obstruct the front camera, such as a canoe, kayak, or other items that can be transported on a roof rack system.
+See Roof Rack System \Rightarrow 89.

 Do not modify the hood, headlamps, or fog lamps, as this may limit the camera's ability to detect an object.